Academic Master Plan

 Achieving Strategic Academic Innovation

-As a part of the AMP work, we have established a lead Planning Committee (small group planning and facilitating the entire process) and an Advisory Committee with broad representation from across the entire University.
-Please see the list of committee member names below.
+As a part of the AMP work, the Provost established a lead Planning Committee (small group planning and facilitating the entire process) and an Advisory Committee with broad representation from across the entire University.
+These groups met regularly during the 2021-2022 academic year to guide the AMP process.

 Phases & Timeline